davidsiedel/phd/chapter_002_hho_mechanics/sections/out.md

 The price for alleviating the memory footprint of the Static condensation scheme is paid by systematic calls to the local Newton algorithm.
 As a consequence, one also notices an increasing number of calls to the behaviour law.
 The mean number of local cell iterations per time time step is given in Figure \ref{fig_acceleration_res_1} for both test cases.
-The high number of cell iterations for the swelling sphere test case is due to the fact that the plastic front involves a linearly increasing number of cells submitted to a perfect plastic beahviour.
+The high number of cell iterations for the radially loaded sphere test case is due to the fact that the plastic front involves a linearly increasing number of cells submitted to a perfect plastic beahviour.
 Considering \textit{e.g.} a linear hardening behaviour law leads to a stabilized number of cell iterations once the whole domain is plastic.